FeiX-Fighting/HGOT-SER/README.md

 # HGOT-SER
-This is an implementation of HGOT-SER (Hybrid Genetic Optimization for Multi-Granularity Transformer-based Speech Emotion Recognition) model.
+This is an implementation of HGOT-SER (Hybrid Genetic Optimization for Multi-Granularity Transformer-based SER) model.

 preprocess  (IEMOCAP)